dhiaCodes/autocomplete_google_places_widget/README.md

   final Widget Function(BuildContext context, int index, Prediction prediction)?
       menuOptionBuilder;

+  /// The controller for the text field.
+  /// If this parameter is not null, then [focusNode] must also be not null. final TextEditingController? textEditingController;

+  /// The focus node for the text field.
+  /// If this parameter is not null, then [textEditingController] must also be
+  /// not null.
+  final FocusNode? focusNode;

   /// The time (in milliseconds) to wait after the user stops typing
   /// to make the API request.
   final int debounceTime;